 Though she originally aspired to become a counselor, Barbara L. Branch, EdD, pivoted toward teaching, having been drawn toward the field while striving to qualify for the former position.
 In the course of her academic efforts, she proceeded to receive a Bachelor of Arts and a Master of Arts from the University of California Davis, and an EdD from the University of Southern California.
 Eminently qualified in her field, Dr. Branch was likewise certified in administrative services and computer science.

 Dr. Branch’s father was an officer in the U.S. Air Force and received a doctoral degree in education while serving in the military.
 Her mother, sister and grandmother all distinguished themselves as teachers as well.
-Throughout her career, Dr. Branch has served in numerous teaching and administrative positions in California schools.
-She previously served as the executive director of the California Association for the Gifted and presently works as an educational consultant.
+Throughout her career, Dr. Branch served in numerous teaching and administrative positions in California schools.
+She previously served as the executive director of the California Association for the Gifted and before working as an educational consultant.

-What separated Dr. Branch from others was that she didn’t have a strong family, so she was able to put more time into others families.
+What separated Dr. Branch from others was that she didn’t have a strong family, so she was able to put more time into others’ families.
 She was also hardworking, strict, but fair and had high standards for her students, as well as for her teachers.
 A memorable moment in Dr. Branch’s career was when some gifted sixth-grade students she was teaching wrote a book about her, saying that she gave them the gift of their minds.
-Thus, she would like to be remembered as someone who gave people the gift of their minds.
+Today, she leaves behind a legacy of just that, someone who gave people the gift of their minds.

-The advice that Dr. Branch can offer the next generation or others aspiring to work in her profession would be to make sure that you do not want to make a lot of money; if it is not in your heart, do not do it.
+The advice that Dr. Branch offered the next generation or others aspiring to work in her profession was to make sure that you do not want to make a lot of money; if it is not in your heart, do not do it.
 You have to want to work with students; it is a part of giving back and paying it forward.
 Therefore, it has to be a passion that you have for it.
 Some get involved and realize later that it is not something that they wanted to do or something that they should not have been doing.